MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 - *Develop and maintain an incident response plan for AI security incidents.* Create an incident response strategy tailored to AI systems to address potential data breaches or security incidents.
 The plan should outline clear procedures for detecting, reporting, and mitigating security incidents that might affect AI models, data, or infrastructure.
 Conduct regular drills and simulations focused on AI-specific scenarios to ensure that the response team is prepared to handle real-world AI security incidents efficiently.

-- *Conduct periodic risk assessments and impact analyses for AI workloads.* Evaluate emerging threats and vulnerabilities specific to AI regularly through risk assessments and impact analyses.
+- *Conduct periodic risk assessments.* Evaluate emerging threats and vulnerabilities specific to AI regularly through risk assessments and impact analyses.
 These evaluations help identify new risks that are associated with AI models, data handling processes, and deployment environments.
 Evaluations also assess the potential effects of security breaches on AI systems.

 ## Next steps